Baroda Museum & Picture Gallery: History

-Maharaja Sayajirao Gaekwad III belonging to the Gaekwad dynasty of the Marathas, founded the museum in 1887.
+Maharaja Sayajirao Gaekwad III who belonged to the Gaekwad dynasty of the Marathas, founded the museum in 1887.
 The museum building was completed in 1894, when it opened to the public.
-Construction of the art gallery commenced in 1908, was completed in 1914, but did not open until 1921 as the First World War delayed transfer of pieces from Europe intended for the gallery.
+Construction of the art gallery commenced in 1908 and was completed in 1914, but did not open until 1921 as the First World War delayed transfer of pieces from Europe intended for the gallery.
 The Picture Gallery building was added to the museum in 1910.